A Different View of Medical Marijuana

 “Patterns in progression of drug use from adolescence to adulthood are strikingly regular.
 Because it is the most widely used illicit drug, marijuana is predictably the first illicit drug most people encounter.
 Not surprisingly, most users of other illicit drugs have used marijuana first…

-…in the sense that marijuana use typically precedes rather than follows initiation of other illicit drug use, it is indeed a “gateway” drug.
+…in the sense that marijuana use typically precedes rather than follows the initiation of other illicit drug use, it is indeed a “gateway” drug.
 [However] there is no conclusive evidence that the drug effects of marijuana are causally linked to the subsequent abuse of other illicit drugs.”

-The more likely cause of expansion of substance abuse is the social environment in which people interact with others.
+The more likely cause of the expansion of substance abuse is the social environment in which people interact with others.
 Marijuana, by itself, may not lead to abuse of additional drugs.
 However, if your peer group uses pot, and moves on to snorting lines of coke, peer pressure kicks in, and the marijuana user is pulled along with his or her peers into abusing more and more dangerous drugs.

 The Numbers of Substance Abusers